TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 38/Job 38.33.md

 ---

-Knowest thou the ordinances of the heavens?
-Canst thou establish the dominion thereof in the earth?
+Do you know the laws of the heavens?
+Can you establish its dominion over the earth?